swina/zerostage/README.md

 - Ableton M4L MIDI device to control current session with OSC via browser or Open Stage Control client (locally or remotely)
 - Open Stage Control custom web control surface (json file supplied, but you can customize as per your needs)
 - Remote Controls Up to 16 tracks

     - Volume
+    - Master Track Volume
     - Track Name (readonly)
     - Track Color (readonly)
+    - Track Device selection
+    - Track Sends controls (up to 4 per track)
-    - RackDevice Variations
+    - RackDevice Variations (with new variation creation)
     - RackDevice Macros (Up to 16 Parameters)
+    - Randomize current Macros
     - Configurable Track XY Pad (Macro Mapping)
-- Master Track Volume

 ## Description

 ZerostagE is a M4L device that works with Open Stage Control (OSC web controller).
 It has been designed in order to control your session during a live performance controlling the relevant controls such:
 - Track volume
+- Track device selector
-- Track device variations (change the variation of the device if present, or add new)
+- Track device variations
-- Track device macros (change the macros of the device is present, or randomize)
+- Track device macros

-**Devices selector and Parameters Randomize has to be completed and will be available in the next release**

 Using the powerful OSC protocol (Open Sound Control) you can control remotely your Ableton session without the need of tedious MIDI mapping.